 This course is a four-credit, algebra-based physics course in which one of the credits is devoted toward lab work.
 The course is an in-depth study of statics, kinematics, dynamics, work, power, energy, and the properties of matter.

-Prerequisites: MATH 137 and MATH 141 or instructor permission.
+Prerequisites: MATH 137 and MATH 141 both with a minimum grade of "C" or instructor permission